-Our Medical Negligence Solicitors offer a free consultation about claiming compensation for abuse or neglect on a No Win, No Fee basis.
-Call freephone 0800 916 9049 or contact us online and we will call you.
+If you or a loved one has been affected by care home abuse or neglect, Slater and Gordon Lawyers can help.
+Our medical negligence solicitors offer an initial consultation about claiming compensation for abuse or neglect on a No Win, No Fee basis.
+Please call freephone 0800 916 9049 or contact us online and we’ll call you.

 There are times when the care given to elderly and vulnerable people is unacceptably poor, and sadly care home residents may be injured as a result of negligence.